oscar-system/Singular.jl/docs/src/polynomial.md

 change_base_ring(QQ, p)
 ```

-It also possible to work with Nemo rings, if a type conversion for the
+It also possible to work with Nemo rings by casting to a suitable Singular type
-Singular coefficients is implemented.
-One has to cast the Nemo ring via
-'CoefficientRing' to a suitable Singular type.
+via `CoefficientRing`.

 **Examples**